-Gotu kola also known as centella asiatica or Brahmi in Ayurvedic medicine is a herb thats native to south east Asia.
+Gotu kola also known as Centella Asiatica or Brahmi in Ayurvedic medicine is a herb that is native to south east Asia.
 The name Brahmi meaning ‘greatest of the great’ and is one of the most powerful of the rejuvenating herbs in ancient medicine.
 It comes from the same family as parsley it has years of history in Ayurvedic and traditional Chinese medicine.

 To find out for yourself try it in our lavender night serum and mango and orange oil cleanser.